Infectious Disease Control

 - Plan for long-term prevention and control.

-Stage 1: Establishing the existence of an outbreak
+Step 1: Establishing the existence of an outbreak

 Is it an outbreak?

 Furthermore, biases may occur in documenting an outbreak.
-If a possible outbreak has been discussed on the news, and if clinicians are aware of a possible outbreak, they may be more assiduous than usual about requesting laboratory tests and reporting cases.
-If patients are aware, they may be more sensitive than usual to their symptoms and may seek care (and hence their case gets reported) when they would not normally do so.
+If a possible outbreak has been discussed on the news, and if clinicians are aware of this, they may be more assiduous than usual about requesting laboratory tests and reporting cases.
+If patients are aware, they may be more sensitive than usual to their symptoms and seek care (and hence their case gets reported) when they would not normally do so.
 In addition, case-finding or active surveillance (see Chapter 7), by public health workers may uncover cases that would not otherwise have been identified.

 Outbreak terms